Choosing NAICS Codes

 What is NAICS?
 How can you choose the NAICS codes that are appropriate for your investment focus?
 How specific do you need to be?

-First of all, you can find NAICS codes and their descriptions at the US Census Bureau.
+NAICS stands for North American Industry Classification System.
+You can find NAICS codes and their descriptions at the US Census Bureau.

 The I-924 Instructions explain: